TinaTheDev91/Portfolio/README.md

 ## Description

 This is a project created using the React framework.
-This project was created to both showcase my aibilities with the React framework, as well as create a more polished portfolio.
+This project was created to both showcase my abilities with the React framework, as well as create a more polished portfolio.

 ## Features